Mozambique - Country Commercial Guide

 Overview

 Over 30 million people reside in Mozambique.
 However, almost half of the population live in absolute poverty with limited access to the public health system.
 The Government of Mozambique provides healthcare services to most of the population through the Ministry of Health, which manages public hospitals and health care centers.
 The remaining people rely on traditional approaches for medical assistance involving community health agents, elementary agents, and birth attendants.
+Nevertheless, the COVID-19 pandemic fueled private sector growth which serves a small niche of the population.
 HIV/AIDS, TB, and Malaria top the spread of major communicable diseases.
-However, there is increasing focus on other communicable and non-communicable diseases such as cancer, heart diseases, high-blood pressure, diabetes, and others.
-Although Mozambique witnessed a decreasing number of COVID cases, the virus continues to dominate the public health agenda and to pose a permanent threat risking health system exhaustion and service disruption.
+There is also increasing focus on other communicable and non-communicable diseases such as cancer, heart diseases, high-blood pressure, diabetes, and others.

 Mozambique’s strategic plan for the health sector outlines objectives to promote ongoing and sustained improvements of health assistance while addressing challenges associated with demographic discrepancies and epidemiologic changes.
-Furthermore, it aims to establish electronic systems to manage patient care to pharmacy support, human resources planning and allocation, laboratory services, infrastructure, and supply chain.
+Furthermore, it aims to establish electronic systems to manage patient care to pharmacy support, human resources planning, laboratory services, infrastructure, and supply chain.

-Poor coverage and inadequate equipment for imaging and radiology services and clinical laboratories, as well as of a lack of other medical technology, all contribute to shortcomings in the quality of services provided and fuel demand for equipment and maintenance services.
-Long distance and travel times limit healthcare assistance to many.
+Poor coverage and inadequate equipment for imaging and radiology services and clinical laboratories, as well as a lack of other medical technology, all contribute to shortcomings in the quality of services provided and fuel demand for equipment and maintenance services.
+Long distances from medical centers and resulting travel times limit healthcare assistance to many.

 • Hospital Design and Construction